browerjosiahdev/crop-tool/README.md

 // Handle to the DOM element to hook the events up to (doesn't have to be a jQuery object). var cropper  = $('.ImageCropper');
-// Initialize a new CropTool instance and pass in the DOM element. var cropTool = new CropTool(cropper);
+// Initialize a new CropTool instance and pass in the DOM element.
+// There is an optional second parameter for the constructor that is
+// a boolean defining whether or not to show debug statements.
+It
+// defaults to false.
+var cropTool = new CropTool(cropper);

 // You can add a 'CROPCOMPLETE' event listener to the DOM element given which will be fired